illinois-cs241/illinois-cs241.github.io/_docs/know_your_tools.md

 git push origin master
 ```

+## Graded Files

+One section we will have on the top of every assignment is a section called `graded_files` these are the files that we use to grade the assignment. `git` does not allow us to set the rest of the files to readonly to prevent changing them (header files, Makefile).
+You have to be careful to avoid changing these files.
+We are working on a system that prevents you from accidentally committing the changes, but there is no easy way to set permissions on your local copy.

 ## The Problem

 You are working for ShadyCorp Inc. Your boss commissioned your coworker to write a program.
 The program reads a file, overwrites it multiple times so that it is harder to recover on the hard disk, then encrypts the file, then writes it once to an output file.